orlandomotapires/hybrid_domain_decomposition/src/libs/multilevel_squeme/README.md

 Differences:
 - Coarsening: METIS uses tuned matching variants and tie-breakers; we use simple HEM.
-- Initialization: METIS does K-aware seeding; we now use METIS to seed the coarsest graph when available.
+- Initialization: We use internal recursive bisection on the coarsest graph (no METIS seeding in the direct K-way path).
 - Refinement: METIS uses boundary queues and best-prefix FM; our K-way FM-like is greedy (no best-prefix yet).
 - Balance handling: METIS integrates balance in move selection with robust feasibility; our per-part bound can get stuck with coarse `vweight` granularity.